 - 1 teaspoon honey

-- 2 tablespoons unsalted butter cut into small pieces
+- 2 tablespoons cultured unsalted butter (cut into small pieces)

 - Use a sharp knife to slice the chicken breast in half.
 You should end up with two thin fillets that are mirror images of each other.
 If you don't have a sharp knife or aren't too confident with your knife skills, you can also put the breast in a large Ziploc bag and pound with a mallet until it's about 1/2" thick.